grace-notes/website/contents/topics/servants-slaves.md

 ---
 title: "Servants and Slaves"
 pdf: "servantsslaves.pdf"
-description: "Servants and Slaves - [PDF] A description of the condition and treatment of servants and slaves in Bible times."
+description: "Servants and Slaves -  A description of the condition and treatment of servants and slaves in Bible times."
 template: lesson.jade
 ---